yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/ebean.md

     $ sbt new playframework/play-java-seed.g8
     ```

-2. Specify the information about the project when asked while creating the project such as name: `demo-ebean`, organization: `com.demo-ebean`, play_version: `2.8.11`   and scala_version: `2.12.8`.
+1. When prompted, provide the following project information:

+    - Name: `demo-ebean`
+    - Organization: `com.demo-ebean`
+    - play_version: `2.8.11`
+    - scala_version: `2.12.8`

-1. Once the project is created, Go to the project directory:
+1. After the project is created, go to the project directory:

     ```shell
     $ cd demo-ebean
     ```

-1. Change the SBT version in `build.properties` under the `project` directory to the following:
+1. Change the SBT version in `build.properties` under the project directory to the following:

     ```code
     sbt.version=1.2.8